 In February 2015, the SAT issued SAT Bulletin 7.
-Pursuant to SAT Bulletin 7, where a non-resident enterprise indirectly transfers properties such as equity in PRC resident enterprises without any justifiable business purposes and aiming to avoid the payment of enterprise income tax, such indirect transfer must be reclassified as a direct transfer of equity in PRC resident enterprise.
-To assess whether an indirect transfer of PRC taxable properties has reasonable commercial purposes, all arrangements related to the indirect transfer must be considered comprehensively and factors set forth in SAT Bulletin 7 must be comprehensively analyzed in light of the actual circumstances.
-SAT Bulletin 7 also provides that, where a non-PRC resident enterprise transfers its equity interests in a resident enterprise to its related parties at a price lower than the fair market value, the competent tax authority has the power to make a reasonable adjustment to the taxable income of the transaction.
+Pursuant to SAT Bulletin 7, where a non-resident enterprise indirectly transfers properties such as equity interests in PRC resident enterprises without any reasonable commercial purposes and aiming to avoid the payment of enterprise income tax, such indirect transfer must be reclassified as a direct transfer of equity interests in PRC resident enterprises.
+To assess whether an indirect transfer of PRC taxable properties has reasonable commercial purposes, all arrangements related to the indirect transfer and factors set forth in SAT Bulletin 7 must be comprehensively analyzed in light of the actual circumstances.

-On October 17, 2017, the SAT issued the Announcement of the State Administration of Taxation on Issues Concerning the Withholding of Non-resident Enterprise Income Tax at Source, or SAT Bulletin 37, which came into effect on December 1, 2017.
-The SAT Bulletin 37 further clarifies the practice and procedure of the withholding of nonresident enterprise income tax.
+On October 17, 2017, the SAT issued SAT Bulletin 37, which came into effect on December 1, 2017.
+The SAT Bulletin 37 further clarifies the practices and procedures for withholding non-resident enterprise income taxes.

-In certain practical cases regarding the application of SAT Bulletin 7 and Bulletin 37, intermediary holding companies were actually looked through by the PRC tax authorities, and consequently the non-PRC resident investors were deemed to have transferred the PRC subsidiaries and PRC corporate taxes were assessed accordingly.
-It is possible that we or our non-PRC resident investors may become at risk of being taxed under SAT Bulletin 7 and Bulletin 37 may be required to expend valuable resources to comply with SAT Bulletin 7 and Bulletin 37 or to establish that we or our non-PRC resident investors should not be taxed under SAT Bulletin 7 and Bulletin 37, which may have an adverse effect on our financial condition and results of operations or such non-PRC resident investors' investment in us.
+In certain cases regarding the application of SAT Bulletin 7 and Bulletin 37, intermediary holding companies were looked through by PRC tax authorities, and consequently the non-PRC resident investors were deemed to have transferred equity interests in the PRC subsidiaries and PRC corporate taxes were assessed accordingly.
+We or our non-PRC resident investors may be at risk of being taxed under, or being required to dedicate resources to comply with, SAT Bulletin 7 and Bulletin 37, or to establish that we or our non-PRC resident investors should not be taxed under such bulletins, which may have a material adverse effect on our financial condition and results of operations, or on such non-PRC resident investors' investment in us.